 We can see the same trend, from the implied to the explicit, in other systems of law.
 It was only in 1986 that the European Community Treaty was amended to include express provisions on environmental protection.
-Before then a substantial body of law had been built up by the Commission, with the support of the European Court of Justice, based on the legal premise that harmonisation of national environmental laws was needed to remove non-tariff barriers to trade.29 the environment.
-But in a series of cases starting in the mid-1990s the European Court of Human Rights held that Article 8, which protects the right to private life and the home, extended also to protection of the home environment.30 The court has conceded a wide margin of appreciation to national governments on matters of policy.
-But it has been willing to intervene strongly where national authorities have failed to enforce their own regulatory laws.31
+Before then a substantial body of law had been built up by the Commission, with the support of the European Court of Justice, based on the legal premise that harmonisation of national environmental laws was needed to remove non-tariff barriers to trade.29

 So also in human rights law.
-The European Convention on Human Rights, dating from the immediate post-war period, said nothing in terms about
+The European Convention on Human Rights, dating from the immediate post-war period, said nothing in terms about the environment.
+But in a series of cases starting in the mid-1990s the European Court of Human Rights held that Article 8, which protects the right to private life and the home, extended also to protection of the home environment.30